 Environmental toxicity became an important pillar in Sharon’s research, which really hit home after she developed breast cancer.
 She found ties between toxic pesticides such as DDT and neurological disorders, and correlations between the application of noxious chemicals and the staggering statistics of breast cancer in the United States.
 “While my sister underwent surgery, chemotherapy and radiation, all I did was consume cannabis oil and it went away — that’s the difference.”

-Sharon finds that of all of her medical cannabis applications, cannabis oil extracted using an alcohol reduction is the most potent and effective treatment.
+Sharon finds that for her, of all of her medical cannabis applications, cannabis oil extracted using an alcohol reduction is the most potent and effective treatment.
 At first she ingested it orally, but she has since created an even more effective delivery method in the form of a suppository.
 People often find the oil too potent to ingest orally, making the suppositories a popular alternative.

 “A young woman with Lupus came to [my doctor] from another state on twenty-three different meds.
 He ended up helping her start juicing and she went into remission within six months.
 She was previously told she would never be able to have kids, but ended up getting off all her meds, marrying, and having two children.”